elmomoilanen/Hashmap/README.md

 - Initialise a new hash map by `hashmap_init` or `hashmap_init_with_size`

     A new hash map can be initialised to a default size (slot count) by hashmap_init, or to meet an initial size requirement by hashmap_init_with_size.
-The size of one data item must be passed as an argument during initialisation and cannot exceed approximately 2^32 bytess.
+The size of one data item must be passed as an argument during initialisation and cannot exceed approximately 2^32 bytes.
 If specific memory cleanup is required, a custom cleanup function can be given as argument.

-    Returned hash map struct has an upper bound for its total capacity but this bound is over one million slots.
+    Returned hash map struct has an upper bound for its total capacity but this bound is over one million (2^20) slots.
 Capacity will grow exponentially (as powers of two) if the load factor exceeds 90%.
-Conversely, if the load factor falls below 40%, the capacity of the hash map will shrink, but this can only occur when data items are removed from the hash map.
+Conversely, if the load factor falls below 40%, the capacity of the hash map will shrink, but this can only occur when data items are removed from the hash map (i.e., shrinkage can only happen during removal operation).

 - Insert a data item to the hash map by `hashmap_insert`